-Rachel said she feels incredible after her 155-pound weight loss, and denied reports that she's suffering from the eating disorders anorexia or bulimia.
+Rachel feels incredible after her 155-pound weight loss, and denied reports that she's suffering from the eating disorders anorexia or bulimia.
 The 5-foot-4 Frederickson, who previously weighed 260 pounds, slimmed down to 105 pounds and was named the winner of season 15 of "The Biggest Loser."

 Frederickson said she had followed a 1,600-calorie-a-day diet and worked out up to seven hours a day in the weeks leading up to the "Biggest Loser" finale.
 The voice-over artist said she's in maintenance mode now and no longer exercises around the clock or is as strict with her diet.

 I also loosely count calories, but sometimes I might eat an Oreo.
 It's not the end of the world."

 "I look to Dolvett to really answer to this," said Jillian, the author of Slim for Life.
 "We, as trainers, are allowed to talk to our contestants when they go home.
 Rachel [was] Dolvett's contestant."

 Quince, the author of the bestselling The 3-1-2-1 Diet, insisted that Rachel lost weight the healthy way and asked fans not to jump to conclusions.
 Frederickson's super-skinny appearance caused outrage among "Biggest Loser" fans, who said selecting someone who looks unhealthy as the winner sends the wrong message.

+"It started a discussion about body image," Frederickson said.
 "I have so many people who will come up to me and say, 'Thank you.
 I've been criticized for being too thin or too tall or whatever, and now I can stand up and be proud and not let that affect me.
 Now I can really love myself.'
 I think that's pretty powerful."